 - Extra expenses: Costs such as renting another place to run your business after a covered loss.

 - Training costs: Costs of teaching new employees how to use new machineries and equipments after a covered loss.

 Expect the unexpected.
-You never know what may cause your business to be unoperational, yet it is not a policy that is generally prioritized.
-BI is often overlooked due to business’ tendencies to take interests in protecting contents and properties, yet in reality there are other costs that can continue to incur when those aforementioned assets get damaged. ฺA BI policy can cover for the period of profits or income that you miss out on and continued expenses such as rent, loans and leases.
+You never know when an accidental damage can cause your business to be unoperational, yet it is not a policy that is generally prioritized.
+BI is often overlooked due to business’ tendencies to take interests in protecting contents and properties, yet in reality there are other costs that can continue to incur when those aforementioned assets get damaged.
 Ultimately, this could be the difference between survival and closure.

 Who needs Business Interruption Insurance?